 Example 1: Bob and Mary are married and own a home in Montgomery County worth $140,000.
 They owe $100,000 on the mortgage loan.
 After subtracting the value of the home ($140,000) from the amount they owe ($100,000), they have $40,000 in equity in their house.
-The current federal exemption for equity in a home is $43,250 for a married couple ($21,625 for an individual).
-Because the amount of the equity in this scenario is less than the exemption of $43,250, John and Mary can exempt all of the equity in their home.
+The current federal exemption for equity in a home is $50,300 for a married couple ($25,150 for an individual).
+Because the amount of Bob and Mary’s equity ($40,000) is less than the exemption of $50,300, John and Mary can exempt all of the equity in their home.
 Thus, as long as Bob and Mary are current on the payments at the time of filing and continue to make payments during and after their bankruptcy, they can keep the home.

-If you can afford to make your current house payments and pay any accumulated back payments (the “arrearage”) over 36 to 60 months, you can keep your house.
-In Chapter 13 cases, most current secured debt, such as a car loan, can be paid through the plan or directly to the creditor.
-However, house payments are made directly to the lender.
-If you are behind on your house or car payments, Chapter 13 allows you to pay back the missed payments over time.
-As long as that you have sufficient income to make the house or car payments as they come due and make the Chapter 13 plan payments, Chapter 13 can enable you to keep your property.
+If you are behind on your house or car payments, Chapter 13 allows you to pay back the missed payments over time (typically 36 to 60 months).
+As long as you have sufficient income to make your current house or car payments as they come due and make the Chapter 13 plan payments, Chapter 13 can enable you to keep your property.

-Example 1: Take Bob and Mary from our example above.
-Let’s say that John and Marie’s mortgage payment is $1000 per month, and they are 8 months behind on their payments.
+Example 1: Let’s say that John and Marie’s mortgage payment is $1000 per month, and they are 8 months behind on their payments.
 How do they get caught up on the $8000 in back payments?
-If John and Mary file for Chapter 13 bankruptcy, they can pay the arrearage over time through the Chapter 13 bankruptcy plan, typically over 36 to 60 months.
+If John and Mary file for Chapter 13 bankruptcy, they can pay the arrearage over time through the Chapter 13 bankruptcy plan over 36 to 60 months.
 In the meantime, they will begin making their regular mortgage payment to the bank as if they were current.
 This will enable them to keep their house.